 As with any industry, there are certain attributes and practices common among top performers, and insurance is no exception.

-Here are some things many top-notch insurance firms have in common.
+Here are 8 traits that many top-notch insurance firms have in common.

 A stellar reputation.